scui8/diverseAV/README.md

 ## Logging
 The user can also dump the control output from the ADS(s) for analysis.
 To dump the output, use `--control_log_path=path/to/dump`, the path should points to a valid folder.
 The control output will be dumped into a CSV file.
 To disable logging simply do not set this flag.

+## PytorchFI on Network Weights
+1. Makse sure that pytorchfi is installed, `pip3 install pytorchfi`.
+2. Copy the `pytorchfi_customized/core.py` file in this repository to `~/.local/lib/python3.7/site-packages/pytorchfi/`folder, and replace the original file.
+3. To enable fault injection on the weights of the neural network, pass flag `--enable_fi` when running the leaderboard evaluation file.